dguo/dannyguo.com/src/pages/blog/my-approach-to-code-review.md

 I've always configured it to treat code review requests as emails I should see immediately.

-I like to open the pull request (PR) as soon I see it.
+I like to peek at the pull request (PR) immediately.
 If I think I can review it in a few minutes, I'll try to knock it out in the moment, channeling [David Allen's two-minute rule](https://gettingthingsdone.com/2020/05/the-two-minute-rule-2/).
 Ideally, I can approve it without much thought and let the author merge it without waiting around.
 These PRs are usually small and easily understandable.